GCesquire/liri-node-app/README.md

 ## About

 LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI will be a Command Line Node App that takes in parameters and gives you back data.

 ## What it does

+By typing the appropirate instructions into the Command Line, the user may retrieve data from a number of APIs which whill present the desired data onto the Command Line.

 ### Bands In Town:

+Command:

-node liri.js spotify-this-song <Insert Band OR Artist Name>
+node liri.js concert-this <Insert Band OR Artist Name>

+The above command will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:

+Name of the venue
+Venue location
+Date of the Event (use moment to format this as "MM/DD/YYYY")

 ### Spotify: